1858 – Church of the Holy Trinity, Portrush, Co. Antrim

 Former hotel built between railway line and coast to service Portrush’s links course.

-Small Roman Catholic Church surrounded by presbytery and school, all finished and detailed in stone.
+Small Roman Catholic Church flanked by presbytery and school,

 The Belfast and Northern Counties Railway purchased a share in the lease of the well-established Antrim Arms hotel in the 1870s.